j2store/userguide/cart.md

 * Allow Quick New User Registration

     If a customer is not registered before adding the products to the cart and checks out, a quick **new user registration** is possible by enabling this option to **Yes**.

+* Allow Guest Checkout

+    Guests are usually not allowed to checkout in shopping but if it is required, it can be set by enabling this option to **Yes**.